-1. Dispatching an officer to meet with the reporting party and document the incident (and investigate as needed), or

-2. An officer will contact the reporting party by phone to document the incident.
+- 1. Dispatching an officer to meet with the reporting party and document the incident (and investigate as needed), or - 2.
+An officer will contact the reporting party by phone to document the incident.
 DPS also has immediate access to the Clayton Police Department, the St. Louis County Police Department, and other law enforcement agencies to report crimes and/or ask for emergency assistance.
-Reporting parties should be aware that reports (and any associated investigation) involving students may be referred by DPS to the Dean of Students Office, Housing & Residential Life, or a Title IX Coordinator for review and possible disciplinary referral depending on the nature of the report.
-Likewise, reports involving employee's/faculty members may be forwarded by DPS to Human Resources and/or a Title IX Coordinator for review and possible disciplinator for the disciplinator for the disciplinator for the disciplination fo
+Reporting parties should be aware that reports (and any associated investigation) involving students may be referred by DPS to the Dean of Students Office, Housing & Residence Life, or a Title IX Coordinator for review and possible disciplinary referral depending on the nature of the report.
+Likewise, reports involving employee's/faculty members may be forwarded by DPS to Human Resources and/or a Title IX Coordinator for review and possible disciplinary referral (See Appendix C Missouri State Crime Statues).